ummyhajj/functional-calculator/README.md

 # functional-calculator
-This is a functional calculator project usuing HTML,CSS annd JavaScript.
+This is a functional calculator project using HTML,CSS annd JavaScript.